 And that’s not all.
 The city also doubles as German’s key center for culture and arts.
 It has a rich historical heritage, with lots of buildings in the Old Town dating back to the medieval era.
 Although many of these buildings were ruined during WWII, most of them have since been restored to their former glory.

 But what exactly makes the city such a unique tourist attraction?
-What are some of the main things to do in Nuremberg that will make you want to come back next holiday?
+What are some of the main things to do in Nuremberg that will make you want to return next holiday?

 1. Visit the Nuremberg Castle

-Also known as The Imperial Castle, Nuremberg Castle is considered to be one of the most formidable medieval fortifications in all of Europe, which is why this tops our list of the most exciting things to do in Nuremberg.
-And, joining a two-hour fun-walking tour (for a fee) of the Nuremberg Old town can better expose you to the beauty of this castle.
+Also known as The Imperial Castle, Nuremberg Castle is considered one of the most formidable medieval fortifications in all of Europe, which is why this tops our list of the most exciting things to do in Nuremberg.
+And joining a two-hour fun-walking tour (for a fee) of the Nuremberg Old town can better expose you to the beauty of this castle.

 This remarkable 351-meter-tall fortress lies on the steep sandstone and cliffs, atop Nuremberg’s Altstadt on the northern side.
 It’s part of the Nuremberg Castle and remains one of Europe’s most important surviving medieval fortresses.

 The castle was home to German Kings and Emperors between 1050 and 1571.
 This historical landmark also carried real power during the era of the Holy Roman Empire.
-And, there’s an observation platform on the top floor of the castle where you can go and marvel at the city’s best panoramic views.
-Be sure to spend some time at the Imperial Castle Museum to get a direct look into the history of the castle, which features artifacts, weapons, and historic documents.
+And there’s an observation platform on the castle’s top floor where you can go and marvel at the city’s best panoramic views.
+Be sure to spend some time at the Imperial Castle Museum to get a direct look into the castle’s history, which features artifacts, weapons, and historic documents.

 The imperial court’s sessions were held in this castle.
-Also, there was an obligation by decree that required every newly-elected emperor to hold a first Imperial meal at Kaiserburg.
+Also, a decree obligation required every newly-elected emperor to hold a first Imperial meal at Kaiserburg.
 One of the castle’s main highlights is the Keep, located at the circular Sinwell Tower dating back to the 14th century.

 While here, consider getting a tour guide to Tiefer Brunnen.
 This is a 50-meter-deep well dug into the sandstone, shielded in a half-timbered house in the courtyard.
 People light candles when going down.